minqwq/pixelart-logo/README.md

 # QA

+Q:I want print and make sticker
+A:Whatever just make it bro

 Q:I want print it and sell
 A:You can, But you must to say these image by me, If you didn't i will report you